HomeVertebratesHutia

 Size

-On average, hutias range between 8.3 to 18.1 in (21 to 46 cm) in head-and-body length and weigh less than 4.4 lb (2 kg).
-However, one species, Desmarest’s hutia, is larger than the average and has a head-and-body length of 12 to 24 in (31 to 60 cm).
-It weighs between 6.2 to 18.7 lb (2.8 to 8.5 kg).
+On average, hutias range between 8.3 and 18.1 in (21 to 46 cm) in head-and-body length and weigh less than 4.4 lb (2 kg).
+However, the Desmarest’s hutia is larger than the average and has a maximum head-and-body length of about 24 in (60 cm).
+It weighs between 6.2 and 18.7 lb (2.8 and 8.5 kg).

 Body Plan